status-im/help.status.im/docs/en/status-wallet/understand-wrapped-tokens.md

 - The value of your wrapped tokens depends on the value of their original coins.
 - Wrapped tokens are backed 1:1 by the asset they depend on.
 For example, if you own 0.5 WETH, you own the equivalent ETH value.
 - Wrapped tokens are similar to their original coins, but they don't have all the same features those original coins offer.
-- You can use wrapped tokens
+- You can use wrapped tokens for staking, swapping, governance and in DeFi apps, just as any other token on the Ethereum blockchain.

 ## How wrapped tokens work